avensolutions/google-data-workshop/README.md

 ## Environment Deployment and Configuration using Terraform

 Each student will create two Big Query datasets (representing a `conformed` and `presentation` tier) encyrpted with a unique KMS key using CMEK.
-This will be peformed in two *pseudo* environments (`prod` and `nonprod`).

-As all resources will be created in the same project, a prefix (as seen in `prod.tfvars` and `nonprod.tfvars`) will be appended to resource names along with the students surname.
-For instance if the student's surname is `Smith` then the datasets would be named `prod-smith-conformed`, `nonprod-smith-presentation`, etc.
+As all resources will be created in the same project, a prefix (as seen in `nonprod.tfvars`) will be appended to resource names along with the students surname.
+For instance if the student's surname is `Smith` then the datasets would be named `nonprod-smith-presentation`, etc.

 Modify the files created in the `terraform` directory to perform the steps below.